Old Florida hotels & historic resorts

 The Breakers, Palm Beach

-The Breakers originally opened 1896 (as the The Palm Beach Inn), burned down in 1925, and was rebuilt the following year.
-Remarkably, the Breakers Hotel is still a working hotel.
+The Breakers originally opened 1896 (as The Palm Beach Inn), burned down in 1925, and was rebuilt the following year.
+Remarkably, as of 2018, the Breakers Hotel is still a working business.

 The Royal Poinciana Hotel – Palm Beach